louisescott/sageone_env/README.md

 # SageoneEnv

-This gem configures the database yaml file in Sageone apps in order to connect to a Sageone obfuscated database instance.
+This gem configures the database yaml file in Sageone apps in order to connect to Sageone obfuscated database instances.
 It searches the directory from which it is executed for Sageone apps.

 Once installed it uses command line switches to receive values, such as the environment and builds targeted.
 Default settings are stored in a yaml file such as username and password but these can be overridden.
 It checks whether the changes have actually taken affect and outputs the result to the user.